merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** :
 + I am exploring more use cases of Docker in Docker.
 + I have start learning new clustering ML algorithm, Spectral Clustering.
 DBSCAN results are not very impressive.

+## Day 63 : March 9, 2020

+**Today's Progress** : Results of Spectral are great but I am in search of better than that.
+I have started working on Hierarchical Clusterung.